afbeltranr/ABCBankChurnRate/demo_results/executive_summary.md

 ## BUSINESS IMPACT

 ### What This Means for the Business:
-1. **Accuracy of 80.2%** means the model correctly identifies customer behavior in approximately 80% of cases
+1. **Accuracy of 80.8%** means the model correctly identifies customer behavior in approximately 81% of cases
-2. **Precision of 72.9%** means that when the model predicts a customer will churn, it's correct 73% of the time
+2. **Precision of 75.0%** means that when the model predicts a customer will churn, it's correct 75% of the time
-3. **Recall of 80.2%** means the model catches 80% of customers who actually churn
+3. **Recall of 80.8%** means the model catches 81% of customers who actually churn

 ### Recommended Actions:
-1. **Implement the XGBoost model** for churn prediction
+1. **Implement the NaiveBayes model** for churn prediction
 2. **Focus retention efforts** on customers identified as high-risk
 3. **Monitor model performance** monthly and retrain quarterly
 4. **Investigate feature importance** to understand key churn drivers